|

 - We usually found this grasshopper in the evening.
 Sometime they are found

-attracted by windows light.
+attracted to windows light.
 They usually

 active after sun set.
 The grasshopper feed on long blade grass.